Faster Hamiltonian Monte Carlo by Learning Leapfrog Scale: a self-calibrated randomized solution

-Whilst the algorithm theoretically benefits from a fast exploration of the parameter space by accepting large transitions with high probability, this efficiency is marred by its high sensitivity to hand-tuned parameters, namely the step size $\epsilon$ of the discretisation scheme, the number of steps $L$ of the integrator, and the covariance matrix $M$ of the auxiliary variables.
-Indeed, the discretisation error due to a poorly tuned step size often leads to a low acceptance rate, since the variation in the Hamiltonians from leapfrog start to leapfrog finish is governed by $\epsilon^2$.
+Whilst the algorithm theoretically benefits from a fast exploration of the parameter space by accepting large transitions with high probability, this efficiency is marred by its high sensitivity to hand-tuned parameters.
+These include the step size $\varepsilon$ of the discretization scheme, the number of steps $L$ of the integrator, and the covariance matrix $M$ of the auxiliary variables.
+Indeed, the discretization error resulting from a poorly tuned step size often leads to a low acceptance rate, since the latter is governed by the variation of the Hamiltonian between the initial and final states of the leapfrog path, which is of order $\varepsilon^2$.
 Furthermore, calibrating the number of steps of the integrator is paramount to avoid slow mixing chains or to save some computation cost.
-More specifically, if $L$ is not large enough, HMC exhibits a random walk behaviour similar to standard Metropolis Hastings algorithms and may thus struggle to properly explore the support of the target.
-If $L$ is too large the associated dynamic may retrace its steps back to a neighbourhood of the initial state \citep{betancourt2014optimizing} wasting computation efforts and diminishing mixing.
-Finally the choice of a well-suited covariance matrix for the auxiliary variable can enhance both the speed and the mixing of HMC.
-A recent proposal in this regard is the Riemann manifold approach of \cite{girolami2011riemann} that adapts the covariance matrix of the auxiliary variables to the curvature of the target distribution, followed by the automatic tuning strategy of \cite{wang2013}.
+More specifically, if the value of $L$ is not large enough, HMC may exhibit a random walk behaviour similar to that of standard Metropolis Hastings algorithms, and may thus struggle to properly explore the support of the target.
+Conversely, if the value of $L$ is too large the associated dynamic may retrace its steps back to a neighbourhood of the initial state \citep{betancourt2015}.
+This may result in the algorithm wasting computation efforts and diminishing mixing.
+Finally, the choice of a well-suited covariance matrix for the auxiliary variable can enhance both the speed and the mixing of HMC.
+One proposal in this regard is the Riemann manifold approach of \cite{girolami2011} that adapts the covariance matrix of the auxiliary variables to the curvature of the target distribution, followed by the automatic tuning strategy of \cite{wang2013}.